About Your Inguinal Hernia and Laparoscopic Repair:

 - The common areas where hernias occur are in the groin (inguinal), belly button (umbilical), and the site of a previous operation (incisional).

 - It is usually easy to recognize a hernia.
 You may notice a bulge under the skin.
-You may feel pain when you lift heavy objects, cough, strain during urination or bowel movements, or during prolonged standing or sitting.
+You may feel pain or discomfort when you lift heavy objects, cough, strain during urination or bowel movements, or during prolonged standing or sitting.
+Other times a hernia may be detected by your doctor on a routine physical examination.

 - The pain may be sharp and immediate or a dull ache that gets worse toward the end of the day.

 - Severe, continuous pain, redness, and tenderness are signs that the hernia may be entrapped or strangulated.
-These symptoms are cause for concern and immediate contact of your physician or surgeon.
+Another sign of this is if the bulge used to come and go, but now is stuck out.
+These symptoms are cause for concern and you should immediately contact your physician or surgeon.

 The wall of the abdomen has natural areas of potential weakness.
 Hernias can develop at these or other areas due to heavy strain on the abdominal wall, aging, injury, an old incision or a weakness present from birth.
 Anyone can develop a hernia at any age.
 Most hernias in children are congenital.
 In adults, a natural weakness or strain from heavy lifting, persistent coughing, difficulty with bowel movements or urination can cause the abdominal wall to weaken or separate.

 Laparoscopic Hernia Repair is a technique to fix tears in the abdominal wall (muscle) using small incisions, telescopes and a patch (mesh).
-If may offer a quicker return to work and normal activities with a decreased pain for some patients.
+Laparoscopic repair offers a shorter return to work and normal activity for most patients.

 Only after a thorough examination can your surgeon determine whether laparoscopic hernia repair is right for you.
-The procedure may not be best for some patients who have had previous abdominal surgery or underlying medical conditions.
+The procedure may not be best for some patients who have had previous abdominal surgery, prostate surgery, or underlying medical conditions.

 - After your surgeon reviews with you the potential risks and benefits of the operation, you will need to provide written consent for surgery.